Happy Book Birthday to Anthropoidea!

 When I started writing Anthropoidea, I had no idea how it would end, who the characters would be, or even anything aside from the general plot—that a teenager would have a curse put on him that would transform him into a monkey.
 How I came up with that, I do not know, but perhaps it has something to do with my own feeling of transformation when I write.
 Whether consciously or not, I have the tendency to put bits, pieces, or even sizable portions of my life into my stories.
 Every character I create embodies at least small elements of me, though sometimes painfully obvious, and sometimes only noticeable to me.
 Actually, a lot of the times I don’t even realize I’m doing it, until I reread what I’ve written, and sometimes other people notice it and I fail to at all.

 Take for example, Garrett.
 His Hawaiian heritage is inspired by my own, my mother having been born and raised in Honolulu (before it was even a state!).
 She moved to San Francisco in her early twenties and became a teacher, met my father, and eventually had me and my siblings.
 My mother is full Korean, and my father an eccentric amalgam of European blood with just a hint of Cherokee.
 Garrett’s mother is Hawaiian, and his father a “haole”, just like my dad.
-I grew up hearing various words of the Hawaiian pidgin dialect (mostly naughty words, might I add) yelled1)Side note: It is yelling!
+I grew up hearing various words of the Hawaiian pidgin dialect (mostly naughty words, might I add) yelledSide note: It is yelling!
 Though in a jovial, playful teasing kind of way.
 But still loud!
-I remember my uncle used to scream “Hey haole!” at the top of his lungs to my father in crowded places just to embarrass him.
-I’ve had family yell “Eh!” at me probably a billion times, and now I find myself doing it to my own daughter. at me throughout my life by my mother and her side of the family: a melting pot of Koreans, Hawaiians, Japanese, Chinese, and hapa-haoles (hapa means half, like I’m a hapa-haole) who still live on Oahu.
+I remember my uncle used to scream “Hey haole!” at the top of his lungs to my father in crowded places … Continue reading at me throughout my life by my mother and her side of the family: a melting pot of Koreans, Hawaiians, Japanese, Chinese, and hapa-haoles (hapa means half, like I’m a hapa-haole) who still live on Oahu.

 I’ve picked up on enough Hawaiian words to create the foundation for the dialogue of Garrett’s grandfather, and my mother and aunties were more than happy to help me fill in the blanks.
 The Hawaiian aspect of Anthropoidea was because I wanted to include some more interesting aspects to the story, as if a monkey curse wasn’t enough.
 I also realized that in all my years of voraciously devouring books, I had yet to come across a story that embodied a modernized and Mainland-ized view of Hawaii.
 I’ve lived in California my entire existence yet have visited my family in Hawaii more times than I can remember.
 I was eager to share my perspective as a Mainlander who still lived and breathed Hawaiian culture even from two-thousand miles away.